liubivi/LongDocProcessingWithLLMs/README.md

 Rows: This field is crucial for handling multiple rows.
 You'll have to indicate four variables from action No. 10 (Python code):

 -No: "Chunk Count" variable: This field is related to the loop count from Step 10.
 It is used to track and identify the rows being added.
 This code will allow us to sort the rows in the spreadsheet in correct order, because the chunks are not necessarily processed in sequence(!).
 A later chunk can be inserted in the spreadsheet earlier than the previous chunk.
--Original: "Original Segments" from Python action No. 10.
+- Original: "Original Segments" from Python action No. 10.
--Gemini: "Gemini Segments" from Python action No. 10.
+- Gemini: "Gemini Segments" from Python action No. 10.
--ChatGPT: "Chatgpt Segments" from Python action No. 10.
+- ChatGPT: "Chatgpt Segments" from Python action No. 10.

 Test Action: Once you've mapped the data, click "Continue" to test.
 Zapier will add the rows to your sheet.